SOwens/example-compiler/README.md

 Keywords are `+ - * / | & << < > = || && ! := do while if then else input output true false array`

-Identifiers are strings of letters and digits (starting with a letter) that are not keywords.
+Identifiers are strings of letters, underscores, and digits (not starting with a digit) that are not keywords.

 Numbers are sequences of digits that fit into a 64-bit signed integer.